jaivisal/FMS-MERN-main/README.md

 ## Conclusion
-The Faculty Management System significantly enhances the efficiency and effectiveness of managing educational institution tasks, fostering a better learning environment for students and a more streamlined administrative process for staff.
+The teachease significantly enhances the efficiency and effectiveness of managing educational institution tasks, fostering a better learning environment for students and a more streamlined administrative process for staff.

 ---